S3-working-group/s3-practical-guide/s3-practical-guide.md

 ## Pattern 2.4: Development Plan

-**An agreement supporting people to more effectively collaborate as a group or fulfill a role.**
+**A plan for how to develop more effective ways of accounting for a domain, agreed between delegator and delegatee.**

+The development plan may relate to a person in a role, or a group (e.g. a department, circle, team or open domain).

+Development may happen in the form of refining description of driver and domain, amendments to strategy, new or updated agreements and specific actions to be taken, either within the domain of the delegator, or the domain of the delegatee.

-A development plan is passed as a proposal to the delegator to test for objections and concerns.
+The development plan proposal along with recommendations for changes to the domain description and / or the driver statement is passed to the delegator to test for objections and concerns.

-Acting on development plans is an integral part of the strategy of people in roles, and of groups.

 ---